 - 28. Clean and/or disinfect high touch surfaces in picture cars and ventilate them (windows down) prior to, and after performers use them.
 Avoid the sharing of vehicles between drivers whenever possible. - 29.
 Minimize the number of people (cast and/or crew) entering a vehicle throughout the day to minimize the need for repetitive cleaning and disinfecting. - 30.
-Whenever possible, restrict vehicle capacity to one performer at a time.
-Consider the use of plexiglass partitions when more than one person (cast or crew) is required in the vehicle. - 31.
+Where the size and design of the vehicle allows, consider installing a temporary physical barrier (e.g., plexiglass or temporary vinyl) between the front seats and the back seats, providing the barrier does not introduce any unintended hazards. - 31.
 When possible, maintain physical distancing in picture vehicles. - 32.
 If possible, utilize exterior camera options and remote sound equipment to limit the number of crew inside the vehicle. - 33.
 When more than one person (cast or crew) is required inside a vehicle, where feasible, drive with the windows open to maximize ventilation.
 Minimize the time spent inside the vehicle by having cast step out of the vehicle between takes.
 Individuals inside the vehicle who are not on camera should wear a mask or face covering.